129th Boston Marathon, Bank of America logo

 Christy F.

-Christy runs for St. Jude Children’s Research Hospital in memory of her cousin Andy who was treated by the organization.
-His care and support for their family came at no cost and now she is striving to raise funds to support their mission to help others.
+Christy ran for St. Jude Children’s Research Hospital in memory of her cousin Andy who was treated by the organization.
+His care and support for their family came at no cost and now she strives to raise funds to support their mission to help others.

 Learn more about Meb’s story